siliconswampio/airwire-documentation/documentation/Wire Documentation/_UPAP.md

     * Polygon
 * Bitcoin

-Legacy blockchain keys can be imported and converted to the UPAPs Universal Key standard with the use of any network’s extension module.
+Legacy blockchain keys can be imported and converted to UPAP's Universal Key standard with the use of any network’s extension module.